pnp/List-Formatting/form-samples/README-template.md

 ![screenshot of the sample](./assets/screenshot.png)

-## View requirements
+## Form requirements
+- Details about any conditional expressions required for the form
-- Details about the types of columns being referenced along with any details about the view (sorting, gallery/list, board, etc.)
+- Add details about any expected columns being referenced

 ## Sample